pantheon-systems/decoupled-kit-js/packages/create-pantheon-decoupled-kit/src/templates/next-drupal/README.md

 cd next-drupal-starter && npm install
 ```

-For either option, create a `.env.development.local` file and update it with the
+3. Create a `.env.development.local` file and update it with the following: (See
-following: (See .env.example for an example)
+   .env.example for an example)

 ```
 BACKEND_URL=